xtrinch/create-react-app-module-federation-example/README.md

 in their respective folders (Provided you have also ran their dependencies, e.g. you need to run `library` to run `app2`).

-To start the app with lerna:
+To start the app with lerna, run in root of repository:
 `yarn run start`

 ## Building for production